NOLAN-aka-SWILLS/NOLAN-aka-SWILLS/README.md

 </details>

 ## About Me
-- *18 year old Software Engineering Contractor @ ImageSource*
+- *18 year old Software Engineering Contractor @ ImageSource working on ILINX*
 - 🦾 Full-Stack Computer Science Student
 - 👥 Looking to collaborate on projects
 - 🫂 Not currently looking for a job/internship, but still will accept offers